-Tools as linear phase equalizers, dynamic EQs, compression or MS processing (Mid/Side) are often helpful when working on those mixes that still need a bit more before the main mastering session, they're tracks that still don't meet the standard to go into mastering.
-In such cases, the best solution is usually a process halfway between mixing and mastering, called "Stem Mastering".
+There are tracks that simply don't meet the standard to go into mastering.
+In such cases, the best solution may be a process halfway between mixing and mastering called "Stem Mastering".

 When the client requests this service, either on his own or advised by the mastering engineer, he provides to the studio a number of tracks, which can be single tracks as "Kick", "Pad", Lead, Vocal... or several group tracks.